-Key climate opportunities Description of the potential impact Analysis of transition s cenarios Adapting infrastructure to the potential physical effects of climate change requires developing in- 2030 STEPS Development of climate adaptation solutions (in construction and infrastructure) frastructure that is more resilient to the most severe climate hazards, e.g. floods, heavy storms and sea level rise.
-Delivering this objective would require implementing innovative construction techniques, using more durable materials, and considering design and engineering criteria, e.g. elevating 2030 NZE structures, installing physical barriers, putting in place suitable drainage systems, or nature-based retrofitting solutions.
+Key climate opportunities Description of the potential impact Analysis of transition s cenarios Development of climate adaptation Adapting infrastructure to the potential physical effects of climate change requires developing infrastructure that is more resilient to the most severe climate hazards, e.g. floods, heavy storms and sea level rise.
+Delivering this objective would require implementing innovative construction techni- 2030 STEPS NZE solutions (in construction and infrastructure) ques, using more durable materials, and considering design and engineering criteria, e.g. elevating structures, installing physical barriers, putting in place suitable drainage systems, or nature-based retrofitting solutions.
 For OHLA, building climate-resilient infrastructure is one of the most obvious 2050 STEPS opportunities for contributing to climate change adaptation.
-2030 NZE 2030 STEPS Increased demand for energy efficient Market regulation bodes well for the promotion and requirement of energy efficiency criteria in buildings and infrastructures as a measure to contribute to the sector's decarbonisation.
+NZE 2020 STEPS Increased demand for energy efficient Market regulation bodes well for the promotion and requirement of energy efficiency criteria in buildings and infrastructures as a measure to contribute to the sector's decarbonisation.
 The transition scenarios highlight and envisage the need to invest in energy efficiency of buildings.
 This 2030 NZE and zero net emission building construction/renovation opportunity includes using green building materials, implementing renewable energy systems and including elements that maximise energy efficiency in design.
-2050 STEPS 2030 NZE Incentives and regulations have been designed to promote the widespread take-up of renewable 2020 STEPS Promotion of investment and incentives for renewable energy energies.
-While advanced economies already have incentives, developing countries are increasingly encouraging the development of renewable energies, driving investment in and growth of this market.
-2030 NZE According to the International Energy Agency's latest report, activity in deploying renewable energy needs to ramp up rapidly to align with the NZE scenario, so the outlook is for significant 2050 STEPS growth in technology deployment.
-2050 NZE for maintenance as a result of the effects of climate changes, use of more efficient technologies, and other opportunities related to the efficient use of resources, e.g. recycling and reduction in water use and consumption.
+2050 STEPS 2050 NZE Incentives and regulations have been designed to promote the widespread take-up of renewable 2020 STEPS Promotion of investment and incentives energies.
+While advanced economies already have incentives, developing countries are increasingly encouraging the development of renewable energies, driving investment in and 2030 NZE for renewable energy growth of this market.
+According to the International Energy Agency's latest report, activity in deploying renewable energy needs to ramp up rapidly to align with the NZE scenario, so the outlook is for significant 2050 STEPS growth in technology deployment.
+2050 NZE